 Should you buy an Instant Pot?
 Here’s what to know (and what to cook) in this new appliance.

 Instant pot.
-I’m sure you heard a friend or two mention it at a simcha or event; with the glory details how she prepared dinner in 20, and even used frozen chicken out of her freezer to create the magic!
+I’m sure you’ve heard a friend or two mention it at a simcha or event; with the details of how she prepared dinner in 20 minutes, and even used frozen chicken out of her freezer to create the magic!
 But let me tell you, it ain’t so magical at all…

 Being a foodie, I was all hyped up when I saw this amazing gadget.

 The Instant Pot hit the U.S. market in 2016 and sold over 200,000 units in Amazon in one day.
 It cooks foods that usually take longer super quick (even if they’re frozen).
 If soft and tender is the goal, the Instant Pot is supposed to do the job perfectly.
 It’s similar to a pressure cooker, but has a wider range of functions and can cook in a safer, more controlled atmosphere.

 - 1 tablespoon mustard